The corporate values are the standards of behavior that every employee in the organization strives to live every day.

 TAKE RESPONSIBILITY FOR YOUR OWN WORK

-Reliability consists to the extent to which the employeeis counted on to do what is expected of him/her.
+Reliability consists to the extent to which the employee performs what is expected of him/her.
 For example, a reliable employee is one who shows up for work on time and is prepared to complete his/her work in a timely manner.
-A reliable worker does what he/she says they will do.
+A reliable employee does what he/she says they will do.

 RESPECT OF OTHERS